RHOBH's Erika Jayne Sued for $745,000 by Nicolas Cage’s Ex Christina Fulton - E! Online

 Fulton, who shares a son with Cage, alleges in the suit that Girardi and his former colleagues misappropriated her settlement funds—which totaled more than $924,000—to support their personal lifestyles.
 The payout was awarded in a personal injury dispute following a January 2016 car accident that left Fulton with several injuries.
 She was represented by Girardi & Keese at the time but is now alleging that she's only received a small portion of the settlement funds from the firm.

-Fulton's attorney, Ronald Richards, told E!
+Echoing claims in the lawsuit, Fulton's attorney Ronald Richards told E!
 News in a statement on July 18 that she's thus far "had her settlement check forged, her money stolen within days of deposit, and was kept in the dark until our investigation uncovered what really happened."

-"To lure her, she was given small payments by the firm, she was given false status reports both verbally and in writing, and was let down by the three attorneys who represented her in her settlement," Richards said.
+"To lure her, she was given small payments by the firm, she was given false status reports both verbally and in writing, and was let down by the three attorneys who represented her in her settlement," Richards said, further discussing the suit.
 "The money that was stolen from the firm trust account was then used to pay the personal lifestyle expenses of the Girardi's including Erika Girardi through her company EJ Global LLC."

 Jayne's attorney, Evan C. Borges, told E!
 News in a statement that the lawsuit, "similar to other pending claims against Erika, has two fundamental problems."